This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 A medical malpractice lawsuit is filed to hold medical professionals or hospitals responsible for harm caused to patients.
 Malpractice occurs when some negligent action, mistake, or inaction harms a patient.

-When filing a medical malpractice lawsuit in Louisiana, you have the burden of proving that your doctor or caregiver negligently failed to provide an adequate standard of care for you or your child.
+When filing a medical malpractice lawsuit in Louisiana, you must prove that your doctor or caregiver negligently failed to provide an adequate standard of care for you or your child.
 You also must show that this resulted in the cerebral palsy diagnosis and significant damages.

 Discrimination Complaints and Lawsuits

-If your child experiences discrimination because of disabilities, you can take legal action through a complaint filed to the appropriate government agency or a lawsuit.
+If your child experiences discrimination because of disabilities, you can take legal action through a complaint filed with the appropriate government agency or a lawsuit.

-With a claim, you may be able to resolve the situation, but Louisiana also allows you to take private action, suing those that discriminated against you to recover damages.
+With a claim, you may be able to resolve the situation, but Louisiana also allows you to take private action, suing those who discriminated against you to recover damages.

 The Process of Filing a Medical Malpractice Lawsuit in Louisiana

-Before you begin the process of filing, be aware of the statute of limitations.
+Before you begin the filing process, be aware of the statute of limitations.
 This state law limits when you can file a medical malpractice lawsuit.
 Louisiana restricts filing to one year from the incident or one year from when you realized it happened.[1]

 You cannot file any later than three years after the incident occurred.
 If you are within those limits, you’ll take these steps when filing:

-Louisiana law requires anyone filing a medical malpractice lawsuit to present their information and evidence to a review panel first.
-The panel of medical experts reviews cases to make sure they are not frivolous before the plaintiff can proceed.[2]
+Louisiana law requires anyone filing a medical malpractice lawsuit to first present their evidence to a review panel.
+The panel of medical experts reviews cases before the plaintiff can proceed to make sure they are not frivolous.[2]

 The panel also writes an opinion on this case, which is not binding.
 Whether the group finds in your favor or not, you can proceed with filing once it has been decided.
 The opinion can also be used as evidence in court.

-Once you make it through the review process, you can proceed with the lawsuit.
-Discuss damages first to make sure your lawyer fights for enough compensation for your child’s needs.
+You can proceed with the lawsuit once you make it through the review process.
+Discuss damages first to ensure your lawyer fights for enough compensation for your child’s needs.
 The state of Louisiana has put a controversial cap of $500,000 on total damages, including those related to actual expenses, like medical bills.

 Your lawyer will begin the lawsuit by filing a complaint.
 This outlines the incident and how it contributed to your child’s condition and disabilities.
 It notifies the defendants and allows both sides to begin or continue gathering evidence and investigating.
 Your lawyer will collect evidence, conduct depositions, and find expert witnesses to testify on your behalf.

 Many medical malpractice lawsuits end in a settlement without ever going to trial.
 Most defendants are willing to try at least to settle because it can cost less than going through a trial.
-Your lawyer represents you in these discussions, but you will have the opportunity to accept or reject any compensation offers.
+Your lawyer represents you in these discussions, but you can accept or reject any compensation offers.

 The Process of Filing Discrimination Complaints in Louisiana